lindasz9/ai-learning-journey/journal/04-getting-started.md

 ✅ Reinforcement Learning

 A lesson that I've learned: If you think ChatGPT doesn't do exactly what you want, you're just not prompting good enough.

+## 07/26/2025

+✅ Hybrid Learning Techniques

+I wanted to start the next topic, but I cannot upload more files for ChatGPT today, because I've reached the limit.
+So I'm a little angry right now.
+Why is it not allowing me to study?
+And I could copy and paste the content of the file into a message, but I've tried it, and it's not working properly.
+Maybe I need to buy the Plus version.

+## 07/27/2025

+When I send ChatGPT the plan from which it knows what kind of notes to generate, the workflow doesn't stop there.
+So it's not just upload, send, copy, paste, done.
+Every topic is a 2–4 hour activity.
+First, I review whether the distribution of the topic is good, then I correct some parts.
+After that, I send a message about what should be improved, then I read it again, send another message, and again and again.
+If I feel everything is perfect, I gather the concepts together, and then I insert images.
+And yes, this takes up a few hours.

+✅ ML Workflow